tylerlong/github-database/README.md

 Use GitHub Releases as databases.

-## How to find release id?
+## How does it work?

-In browser, try to edit a release, and watch the network traffic.
+It works as a key value store.
+Whenever you try to write `key=value`, the library will upload a file named `key.txt` with content `value` to a GitHub release.

-There will be a request to `check?tag_name=default`, the response includes the release id.
+If the file already exists, it will be replaced.